 3. Matemekwane

 Matemekwane is one of Botswana’s most popular bread dishes.
 Although Botswana doesn’t actually produce its own bread flavour, these little dumplings have become a part of the country’s staple diet.
 Matemekwane is a seasoned dumpling often stuffed with meat and vegetables.
-They are crispy on the outside and fluffy on the inside and usually served with hot soup or a dip.
+They are crispy on the outside and fluffy on the inside and are usually served with hot soup or a dip.

 4. Dikgobe

 For any vegetarians, this is a great option for tickling your taste buds.
 Dikgobe combines peas and beans with sorghum, maize meal or samp to create a savoury porridge.
 It can be served as a main meal or a side dish.
+It can be purchased at local markets or stores that specialize in traditional Botswana cuisine.

 5. Mopane Worms